1. Introduction

 2. Backend Integration

 The backend logic required to support Corbado Connect is consistent across all client platforms, whether it’s a web application or a native/mobile application.
 To maintain a single source of truth and avoid duplicating instructions, we’ve consolidated all backend-related steps into a dedicated guide.
-Please refer to it for a complete walkthrough of the required API endpoints in your backend:
+Please refer to it for a complete walkthrough of the required session management and API endpoints in your backend:

 Backend Setup